CRATE TRAINING: teaching manners and house-training by “crate” Method

 Soon Rascal will use the crate regularly as an open bed during the day, and you can begin teaching your dog to accept the closed crate.

 After a few minutes (only at a moment that the pup is not crying), release Rascal for playtime in the safe zone.
 Each day, increase the length of time your dog is confined in the closed crate.
+Never release a crying puppy from the crate.

 IMPORTANT RULE: Except for overnight sleeping, (see “bedtime” section below) a puppy should not be left in a closed crate for more than 3-4 hours (no more than 6-8 for an adult) – even after Rascal has completed the training period.
 For those times when your dog will be left alone for longer periods of time, Rascal should have access to the entire safe zone and an open crate.